affinityworks/main/app/models/api/README.md

 * Api::Collections::PersonRepresenter

 Duplicate code is extracted into superclasses and modules, expect for the modules in Api::ActionNetwork which still share similar code.

+It may be possible to replace Api::Collections::Collection classes with representers by clever use of the Roar API.